 Drain The Water from Your Outside Lines

 When freezing weather is in the forecast, turn off the water to outside faucets and drain all water from the line.
-The exterior faucet needs to have its water supply turned off inside the house, and you also need to drain water from it by opening up the exterior faucet.
-And remember to disconnect your garden hoses from the sill cocks or outside faucets and drain them if you store them outside.
+Be sure to turn off the outside faucet at the water supply in the house.
+We also recommend draining the water by opening up the the outside faucet valve.
+And remember to disconnect your garden hoses and drain them if you leave them outside.

 Going Away For a Winter Getaway, It’s Better to be Safe Than Sorry